 - Send an email to the IRB chair notifying them of your intent to submit a proposal.
 Complete the IRB Application Form (DOC) (with all appropriate signatures).
 Once submitted, an IRB member will review and decide whether the proposal should undergo an exempt, expedited, or full review process.

 - Outline your description of proposed project in the application form.

 - Attach any auxiliary materials (the questionnaire you plan to use, permission letters from data collection sites, certification for CITI or NIH training) to the above documents as one continuous PDF file.

-- If submitted by a student or adjunct faculty member, the application form should be reviewed and signed by a faculty member if the study is student initiated.
-The faculty member should send the student copies of all correspondence between the IRB and the investigator.
+- All submissions must be done by a fulltime faculty, or adjunct faculty members, the application form should be reviewed and signed by a faculty member if the study is student initiated.
+The faculty member should send the student copies of all correspondence between the IRB committee and the faculty.

-- Faculty sponsors or researchers and all other project personnel, including student researchers or assistants, must complete CITI or NIH Certification: (1) Be sure to include with any submissions, an electronic copy of the completed IRB application (DOC) and all auxiliary materials to firstname.lastname@example.org.
-(2) Deliver a hard copy of the signature page to the Office of Academic Affairs in the Warde Academic Center, Room A-209.
-(3) When appropriate, obtain a letter of agreement from a gatekeeper at the institution that hosts your research and deliver it as a part of application package to the IRB Submission Canvas course.
+- Faculty sponsors or researchers and all other project personnel, including student researchers or assistants, must complete CITI or NIH Certification: (1) Be sure to include with any submissions, an electronic copy of the completed IRB application (DOC) and all auxiliary materials to the IRB Submission Canvas course (2) When appropriate, obtain a letter of agreement from a gatekeeper at the institution that hosts your research and upload it as a part of application package to the IRB Submission Canvas course.
 Once you are enrolled in the Canvas course, please follow the instructions to submit the IRB proposal.